Meet Our Team

 Avital is the founder and clinical director of Tumble N’ Dots.

-Shortly after graduating from the University of Southern California (USC) with a Bachelors and Masters degrees in Occupational Therapy, she began her work as a Pediatric Occupational Therapist at Irvine Unified School District.
+Shortly after completing both her Bachelor’s and Master’s degrees in Occupational Therapy at the University of Southern California (USC), Avital began her career as a Pediatric Occupational Therapist at the Irvine Unified School District.

-Avital has received post-professional training in Ayres Sensory Integration® through the Collaboration for Leadership in Ayres Sensory Integration (CLASI) and is qualified to administer the Sensory Integration and Praxis Test (SIPT).
+She has received post-professional training in Ayres Sensory Integration through the Collaboration for Leadership in Ayres Sensory Integration (CLASI) and is qualified to administer the Sensory Integration and Praxis Test (SIPT).
+Avital is also DIRFloortime trained and HBCC (Helping the Behaviorally Challenging Child) trained, allowing her to support children with developmental, sensory, and behavioral needs through relationship based and collaborative approaches.
+In addition, she has completed advanced training in SOS Feeding Therapy.

-Avital brings her love for children, understanding of parents struggling with a special needs child, and years of therapy experience to every session.
+She brings her love for children, her understanding of the challenges families face, and years of clinical experience to every session.

 Lichelle